 Unsealed Roads

-Melton City Council manages and maintains approximately 124km of unsealed roads of which 31km are located within the Urban Growth Boundary and 93km outside of the Urban Growth Boundary,
+Melton City Council manages and maintains approximately 96km of unsealed roads of which 18km are located within the Urban Growth Boundary and 78km outside of the Urban Growth Boundary,

-Council acknowledges that our unsealed road network is being used more frequently as a result of the growth of residential developments that Council has and continues to experience.
+Unsealed roads are appropriate for rural environments with low traffic volumes.
+Council acknowledges that some of our unsealed road network is being used more frequently as a result of the growth of residential developments across the City of Melton.

-Whilst a road is unsealed Council does maintain these roads in accordance with Councils Road Management Plan to a safe standard.
-Where an unsealed road is located within the urban growth area these roads will ultimately be urbanised with a sealed pavement and funded by the residential developments occurring in the area.
-Roads that are outside the urban growth areas have been assessed and prioritised by Council as they will require Council to fund the projects to seal those roads.
-These roads are considered for funding through the annual budget development process.
+Unsealed roads are maintained in accordance with Council’s Road Management Plan to a safe standard.
+Where unsealed roads are located within an urban growth area, these roads will ultimately be urbanised with a sealed pavement and funded by the residential developments occurring in the area.
+Roads that are outside urban growth areas have been assessed and prioritised by Council as the responsible authority.
+Where upgrades are considered appropriate due to increased traffic volumes or changes in surrounding environment, these roads are considered for funding through the annual budget development process.

 Please note the majority of trucks using these roads do not require a permit and can travel along any local road whether it is sealed or unsealed however ALL drivers have a 'Duty of Care' to adhere to all road safety requirements as noted in the Victorian Road Safety Rules.
 Where trucks are “over sized” or “over mass” those operators are required to obtain a permit to travel local roads where we avoid unsealed roads being used.